With well over 1.2 billion international travellers, making travel sustainable

 Consider visiting a destination off-season or during quieter hours.
 Not only will the destination benefit from an extended season and fewer visitors during peak times, you will get a much quieter and more rewarding experience.

 • LITTER – use bins or take it with you.
 Consider bringing a spare bag and picking up trash when you see it.

 • WATER – If you must wash in streams, avoid detergents and chemicals and use biodegradable soaps.
 The water you are using may be someone else’s drinking water.

-• SUNSCREEN – Sunscreens can harm the environment, especially coral reefs.
-Look for products without any form of microplastic sphere or beads, any nanoparticles or stuff like zinc oxide or titanium dioxide, oxybenzone, octinoxate, 4-methylbenzylidene camphor, octocrylene, para-aminobenzoic acid (PABA), parabens and triclosan.
-Mountain Equipment Coop has lots of nature-friendly sunscreens.
+• SUNSCREEN – Sunscreen can harm the environment, especially coral reefs.
+Look for products without any form of microplastic spheres or beads, any nanoparticles or ingredients like zinc oxide or titanium dioxide, oxybenzone, octinoxate, 4-methylbenzylidene camphor, octocrylene, para-aminobenzoic acid (PABA), parabens and triclosan.

 Too much plastic gets thrown away and ends up in the world's oceans.
-Use refillable bottles, resist throw-away toiletries in hotels (and let the hoteliers know), refuse to use straws, avoid using wet-wipes, or, if you must, use fully-recyclable ones.
+Use refillable bottles, resist throw-away toiletries in hotels (let the hoteliers know and bring your own), refuse to use straws and plastic cups, avoid using wet-wipes, or, if you must, use fully-recyclable ones.
 Don't accept plastic shopping bags and where possible, recycle all plastic packaging.

 On your return

-Share all the great things you learned about your destination and responsible travel with your family, friends and colleagues.
+Share all the great things you learned about your destination and regenerative travel with your family, friends and colleagues.
 Suggest improvements where needed.
 Be an ambassador for responsible travel!